Using Filters, grouping NNX variables

 Here (nnx.Param, 'dropout') expands to Any(OfType(nnx.Param), WithTag('dropout')) and ... expands to Everything().

-If you wish to manually convert literal into a predicate to can use nnx.filterlib.to_predicate:
+If you wish to manually convert literal into a predicate, you can use nnx.filterlib.to_predicate:

 is_param = nnx.filterlib.to_predicate(nnx.Param)